Framework Plan North and Northern Ring

 Development concept for Bocholt's north

-The North Framework Plan was adopted by the city council on 16.09.2009 as an integrated spatial development concept for the north of Bocholt.
-In the years before, the framework conditions for Bocholt's road traffic had changed fundamentally.
+The Framework Plan North was adopted by the city council on 16 September 2009 as an integrated spatial development concept for the north of Bocholt.
+In the preceding years, the framework conditions for road traffic in Bocholt had changed fundamentally.

 In December 2006, the B67 between the Dingdener Straße junction and Rhede was opened to traffic.
-At the same time, the B67 was linked to Münsterstraße with the Südostring (south-east ring road) built by the city of Bocholt.
-In addition, the second construction phase of the Westring between Schwanenstraße and Dinxperloer Straße was opened with the Westringtunnel.
+At the same time, the B67 was linked to Münsterstraße by the south-east ring road built by the city of Bocholt.
+In addition, the second construction phase of the Westring between Schwanenstraße and Dinxperloer Straße was opened with the Westring Tunnel.
 With these extensive construction measures, the city of Bocholt has come a step closer to its goal of closing the outer ring road, which it has been pursuing for decades.
-Today, about two thirds of the outer ring road has been completed.
+The outer ring road is now around two thirds complete.

-The North Master Plan envisages the consolidation of the settlement structure in connection with the construction of a new northern ring road (Nord-/Westring) in order to meet the prevailing demand for residential development areas and to relieve the city's traffic situation.
-The relief will have a positive effect on the existing residential areas along Dinxperloer Straße in particular.
-Furthermore, a new traffic routing leads to a better connection to the hospital to the north-east of the change area.
-Creeping traffic routes, which have so far led through the existing residential areas, can thus be avoided.
+The North Framework Plan provides for the consolidation of the settlement area in conjunction with the construction of a new northern ring road (north/west ring road) in order to meet the prevailing demand for residential areas and relieve traffic congestion in the city.
+The relief will have a particularly positive effect on the existing residential areas along Dinxperloer Straße.
+Furthermore, a new traffic routing will lead to a better connection to the hospital north-east of the change area.
+This will make it possible to avoid shortcuts, which previously led through the existing residential areas.

-Three draft urban development concepts have been developed and weighed against and among each other in the framework plan north.
-In the process, the three planning variants were evaluated from the points of view of urban development and uses, economic efficiency, traffic, sport and the environment.
-The urban planning concept of variant 3 offered the possibility for more settlement area and at the same time a certain flexibility with regard to the location of the final route of the northern ring road.
+Three draft urban development concepts have been developed and weighed up against and among each other in the northern framework plan.
+The three planning variants were assessed in terms of urban development and utilisation, economic efficiency, traffic, sport and the environment.
+The urban development concept of variant 3 offered the possibility of more settlement area and at the same time a certain flexibility with regard to the location of the final route of the northern ring road.

-In the following years, urban land-use planning procedures were initiated for further sub-areas (west and north ring road areas) of the framework plan.
-Consequently, there were certain changes in the settlement structure.
+In the following years, urban land-use planning procedures were initiated for further sections (west and north ring road area) of the framework plan.
+This resulted in certain changes to the settlement structure.
 This meant that the drafts from the 2013 North Framework Plan had to be updated.